linkedin/cruise-control/README.md

 #### Goals ####
 The goals in Cruise Control are pluggable with different priorities.
 The default goals in order of decreasing priority are:
- * **RackAwareCapacityGoal** - Ensures that (1) all replicas of each partition are assigned in a rack aware manner -- i.e. no more than one replica of each partition resides in the same rack, (2) for each resource, the utilization of each broker is below a given threshold.
+ * **RackAwareGoal** - Ensures that all replicas of each partition are assigned in a rack aware manner -- i.e. no more than one replica of each partition resides in the same rack.
+ * **CpuCapacityGoal** - Ensures that CPU utilization of each broker is below a given threshold.
+ * **DiskCapacityGoal** - Ensures that Disk space usage of each broker is below a given threshold.
+ * **NetworkInboundCapacityGoal** - Ensures that inbound network utilization of each broker is below a given threshold.
+ * **NetworkOutboundCapacityGoal** - Ensures that outbound network utilization of each broker is below a given threshold.
  * **PotentialNwOutGoal** - Ensures that the potential network output (when all the replicas in the broker become leaders) on each of the broker do not exceed the broker’s network outbound bandwidth capacity.
  * **ResourceDistributionGoal** - Attempts to keep the workload variance among brokers within a certain range relative to the average utilization of each resource.